pomdtr/smallweb-vscode/README.md

 ## Config

 - `rootDir` - The root directory of the project.
 Default to "./data".
-- `readOnly` - Whether the editor is read-only.
-Default to false.
-- `lastlogin` - Lastlogin config.
-Set to `false` to disable lastlogin.
+- `readonly` - Readonly config.
+Set to `true` to enable readonly mode, or pass an array of globs to restrict write access.
 Default to `false`.
+- `password` - VS Code password.
+Optional.
+Can be set via the `VSCODE_PASSWORD` environment variable.

 See [@pomdtr/lastlogin](https://jsr.io/@pomdtr/lastlogin) to learn more about the lastlogin middleware.